ryanatkn/zzz/README.md

 ⚠️ work in progress - not yet published

-Zzz (pronounced "zees") is a social web app framework that builds on [SvelteKit](https://kit.svelte.dev/).
+Zzz (pronounced "zees" like please) is a social web app framework that builds on [SvelteKit](https://kit.svelte.dev/).

 It's not yet published but should be in 2024 and I plan to write more about it here soon.